Adana Demirspor: League affiliation

-Other departments

-Adana Demirspor had formed athletics, cycling, swimming, water polo, and football departments with the foundation of the club.
-In the next decades, wrestling, basketball, and volleyball departments were founded.
-Currently, the only active department is the football department.

-Athletics

-Athletics department participated regional competitions from 1940 to 1952.
-The department had its best ever season 1953–1954 with titles won by the athletes Yıldıray Pagda, Atilla Pinoz, Yavuz Pagda and Turgay Renklikurt, all becoming well known nationally.
-The club had several team titles and individual titles within the next decade.
-After an idling period that lasted until 1980, with the re-organizing efforts of Regional Athletics Coach, Hasan Tekin, the club won titles in the next five years.

 Basketball

 Basketball department was founded by Alaettin Atsal and Demiray Sayılır and have first appeared in Turkish League in 1968.
 Adana Demirspor have won the Anatolian Cup title at 1969–1970 season and were promoted to the Turkish Basketball First League.
 The club were promoted to the Basketball Super League at 1972-1973 after winning a highly competitive season.
-The department had dissolved in 1980s and had re-opened in 2003, competing at the Regional League for some years.
+The department had dissolved in the 1980s and had re-opened in 2003, competing at the Regional League for some years.